render1980/useful-datasets/README.md

 # useful-datasets
-Datasets with helpful information everyone should know
+Datasets with helpful information everyone should know.

 ## Description

 _Maps.me, osmand_ support KML files.
 You can import KML files in these applications to have your required maps in your mobile phones (in online or offline modes).

-For example, you can create your own map in Google Maps and export it as a KML file. **Be attentive, coordinates should be defined in resulted KML file to show objects!**
+[Detailed instruction for Maps.me](https://mapsme.zendesk.com/hc/en-us/articles/207895029-How-to-import-bookmarks-)

-You can also get KML files from JSON (json -> csv -> kml conversion chain) or from CSV (csv -> kml).
+You can also get KML files from JSON (json -> csv -> kml conversion chain) or from CSV (csv -> kml) in case if a source doesn't support export to KML.

 ### Convert JSON to CSV